mellowtechie/unicorn-demo/README.md

 ## Windows 7 Setup

-Install Windows in a trial, no key is needed unless you have a valid license
+Install Window 7s.
+My testing was done as a trial installation.
 During install I created an administrator account named "admin".
-IF you use somethign else you will need to make changes later on.
+If you use a different login you will need to make changes later on.
-If you are testing against an AV solution make sure its in "Detect Only" mode.
+If you are testing against an AV solution, ensure your policies are in "Detect Only" mode.
 Upgrade Internet Explorer to version 11 by downloading to your host system and then dragging the exe into your VM
     Note that Windows 7 lacks the appropriate certificates to browse https sites without this update https://go.microsoft.com/fwlink/?LinkId=324629
 Disable UAC.
 You can google this if your not sure how.